Vectorworks/developer-scripting/Function Reference/Functions/SetLBColumnOwnerDrawnType.md

 ## Remarks
 ([[User:CBM-c-|_c_]], 2015.12.19):
 Pattern and pattern rects are supported starting with VW 15 (2010).
-Use [[VS:SetLBItemPatternIndex]] to choose the Pattern.
+Use [SetLBItemPatternIndex](SetLBItemPatternIndex.md) to choose the Pattern.

 ([[User:CBM-c-|_c_]], 2007.05.16):
 Pattern and pattern rect are not quite supported under VW 12.5 and 12.5.1.
 Setting a LB cell to this type will only load the artifact of a pattern.
 The image loaded is by default random and stretches on Mac (not on PC).
 A pattern shouldn't stretch according to the width of the LB cell, should be bound to the screen resolution.